Regular price €19.99

 • Product Form: Paperback

-Leroy Thompson trained and advised military and police special operations units around the world, focusing especially on the tactical use of firearms.
-He has previously had 40 books published and more recent titles include The Hostage Rescue Manual, The Counterinsurgency Manual and Secret Techniques of the Elite Forces.
-He has also had various firearms books published including Great Combat Handguns, and appeared as a weapons expert on documentaries for Discovery, National Geographic and the BBC.
+Leroy Thompson has trained and advised military and police special operations units around the world, focusing especially on the tactical use of firearms.
+He has published more than 50 books, including Great Combat Handguns, and appeared as a weapons expert on documentaries for Discovery, National Geographic and the BBC.